zvigrinberg/redhat-dependency-analytics-plugin/README.md

 #### Customization

-There is a way to set a custom Package Managers paths using <em>Environment Variables</em>.
+To set a custom path for package managers use environment variables.

 - Click on Manage Jenkins -> System, scroll down to Global properties/Environment Variables.
 - Set the corresponding custom path based on your project: